fsce1/Survivors/AC2- Problem Solving/GDD.md

 buy upgrades with souls
-buy large items with kills late-game and you can sort those large items into custom classes like your own characters in ror2 and they are abilities like "dash" but you can make your own characters basically and a ScrollManager that is responsible for spawning loot
+buy large items with kills late-game and you can sort those large items into custom classes like your own characters in ror2, and they are abilities like dash You can make your own character setups as these abilities are permanently unlocked ScrollManager that is responsible for spawning loot

 Upgrade Examples: